- School of Allied Health and Communicative Disorders

 Clinical Requirements

-The programs identified below have learning experiences through internships, practicums, clinicals or similar for which additional clinical or special requirements for the student is mandatory.
+The programs identified below have learning experiences through internships, practicums, clinicals or similar for which you must complete additional clinical or special requirements.
 For more information select a program below or refer to the undergraduate catalog or graduate catalog and refer to the College of Health and Human Sciences Clinical/Special Requirement page.

 Deadline: Graduate students must be in compliance with all clinical requirements before July 1.